 Pablo QuinonesAdjunct Professor of Law (Fall term), Cornell Tech

-Quiñones also has more than 10 years of experience in private practice, including as a litigation partner representing companies and individuals in government enforcement actions, a general counsel of an investment company, and an associate general counsel of a healthcare company.
+Pablo also has more than 10 years of prior experience in private practice, including as a litigation partner at Reed Smith LLP, general counsel of an investment company, and associate general counsel of a healthcare company.
 Pablo has both actively handled litigation in-house and managed outside counsel for litigation, corporate transactions, and regulatory matters.

 While at Reed Smith, Pablo oversaw the Government Investigations & White Collar Criminal Defense practice group and Latin America Business team in New York.
 In addition to conducting internal investigations for companies and handling complex civil litigation, Pablo represented companies and individuals involved in DOJ, SEC, state Attorney Generals, and other government investigations and prosecutions.
 His achievements and peer recognition led to his selection by Super Lawyers as an outstanding attorney for Criminal Defense White Collar, New York Metro Area, in 2013 and 2014.

 His in-house and outside counsel experience are particularly valuable to clients seeking to manage legal costs without compromising quality representation.

 Most recently, Pablo served as Executive Director of the Program on Corporate Compliance and Enforcement (PCCE) at NYU School of Law, where he remains a Senior Fellow and Editor of its law blog, Compliance & Enforcement.
 With PCCE, he helps shape optimal enforcement policy, guide firms in developing more effective and robust compliance programs, and enhance education in the field of corporate compliance and enforcement in several areas, such as foreign corrupt practices, cybersecurity, initial coin offerings (ICOs) and cryptocurrency, financial fraud, and corporate monitors.